fizzed/executors/README.md

-Workers by Fizzed helps you build, manage, and operate long-lived executors (threads) on the JVM.
+Executors by Fizzed helps you build, manage, and operate long-lived workers (threads) on the JVM.

 Java's standard ExecutorService and its various implementations (correctly) hide where